 At our Plateware factory in Stoke-on-Trent, England, pottery is a way of life.

-.
-In the past, the factory only produced for restaurants, and we are the first company to bring this same high-quality to your home.
-After going through the hands of artisans, many of whom have been honing their craft for over 40 years, and 53 individual quality checks, the end result isn’t just beautiful, it’s well-crafted, ripe with history and incomparably durable.
-And best of all, all excess clay is recycled making it one of the most sustainable manufacturing processes in the world.
-Here’s how we get it done.
+This is where Made In's Dinnerware Collection is made.
+After going through the hands of these artisans (many of whom have been honing their craft for well over 40 years) and 53 individual quality checks, the end result isn’t just beautiful, it’s well-crafted, ripe with history, and incomparably durable.
+Best of all, all excess clay is recycled—making it one of the most sustainable manufacturing processes in the world.

-Our pieces are suspended by three pins, allowing for a fully glazed back in order to reduce scratching when the pieces are stacked.
-This imbues a tiny beauty mark on each piece.
-Notice that we're calling them "beauty marks" rather than "blemishes"—they do not impact the functionality of the piece, and is in fact, only a sign of the high quality process it has gone through.
+This method of craftsmanship, not commonly used for most consumer plateware due to its high cost to manufacture, also imbues a beauty mark on each piece.
+Notice that we're calling them "beauty marks" rather than "blemishes"—they do not impact the functionality of the piece, and in fact are indicators of the high quality process it has gone through.
 After one final check to make sure all products are perfect, they are ready to be shipped to our warehouse and from there, to your table.